anitab-org/mentorship-flutter/docs/setup-instructions.md

-By default the backend of this project is set to the mentorship-backend dev server.
+By default, the backend of this project is set to the [mentorship-backend](https://github.com/anitab-org/mentorship-backend) dev server.
 You are now set to go.